-- · A list of lookup locators for unicast discovery - A list of groups for lookup locators using multicast discovery - Listeners whose methods are invoked when a service locator is found
+- · A list of lookup locators for unicast discovery - · A list of groups for lookup locators using multicast discovery - Listeners whose methods are invoked when a service locator is found

-Chapter 4 considered the cases of a single unicast lookup service or a set of multicast lookup services.
-There are also mechanisms to handle a set of unicast lookup services and a set of multicast lookup services.
-Three interfaces are involved:
+Chapter 3 considered the cases of a single unicast lookup service and a set of multicast lookup services.
+This was all that was available in Jini 1.0.
+Jini 1.1 has been extended to handle a set of unicast lookup services and a set of multicast lookup services.
+The Jini 1.1 Helper Utilities document (part of the Jini 1.1 specification) defines three interfaces:

-- DiscoveryManagement looks after discovery events. - DiscoveryGroupManagement looks after groups and multicast search. - DiscoveryLocatorManagement looks after unicast discovery.

-Different classes may implement different combinations of these three interfaces.
-The LookupDiscovery class discussed in Chapter 4 uses DiscoveryGroupManagement and DiscoveryManagement.
-It performs a multicast search, informing its listeners when lookup services are discovered.
-The LookupLocatorDiscovery class is discussed later in this chapter.
-It performs a similar task for unicast discovery.
-It implements the two interfaces DiscoveryLocatorManagement and DiscoveryManagement.
+- DiscoveryManagement, which looks after discovery events - DiscoveryGroupManagement, which looks after groups and multicast searches - DiscoveryLocatorManagement, which looks after unicast discovery informing its listeners when lookup services are discovered.
+The LookupLocator-Discovery class is new in Jini 1.1 and is discussed later in this chapter.
+It performs a similar task for unicast discovery and implements the two interfaces Discovery-LocatorManagement and DiscoveryManagement.
 Another class discussed later is LookupDiscoveryManager, which handles both unicast and broadcast discovery, and so implements all three interfaces.
 With these three cases covered, it is unlikely that you will need to implement these interfaces yourself.